ericsnowcurrently/vscode-python/CONTRIBUTING.md

 ## Contributing a Pull Request

-At that point you are ready to make a PR:
+At that point you are ready to contribute:

-1. Have an issue which has a "needs PR" label (feel free to indicate you would like to provide a PR for the issue so others don't work on it as well)
+1. find an issue which has a "needs PR" label and leave a message there you are working on a PR (so others don't work on it as well)
 1. create a local branch
 1. make your changes
 1. run tests locally
 1. (optionally) compile a .vsix and try it out locally
-1. create a PR
+1. create a PR (and follow the checklist that shows up there)

 Once your PR exists, we'll cycle through the following steps, possibly several times, until the PR is approved and merged: